instruritesh/ZStreamingQuote/README.md

 * **Free** - ZStreamingQuote is completely free and costs nothing to download or use.
 * **Collaboration** - As ZStreamingQuote is open-source, developers can collaborate to improve the software.
 New features will be added frequently.
 Any bugs can be reported, will be fixed.
 * **Stand Alone System** - ZStreamingQuote framework APIs can be integrated to any Java Application to run as a standalone system.
 Example source code is provided.
 * **Web Service System** - Complete ZStreamingQuote framework can be run as a web service system also, REST based URL handlers are integrated.
-Code need not be modified to run the system.
+Code need not be modified to run the system except the 3 mandatory configurations.
 Its useful for non developers as well as non-Java guys.
 * **Database Storage** - MySQL based database storage feature is incorporated.
 * **OHLCV Data** - Feature to query Open/High/Low/Close/Volume data between a time range is incorporated.
 This is based on processing of stored streamed quote data between two requested times.
 This is JSON formatted data and useful for feeding the data to decision making intraday algorithms e.g. 5minute OHLC, 1minute OHLC etc etc.
 * **Streamed Quote** - Other than OHLCV, the complete Streamed Quote between two time frame can be queried for application use. this is the JSON formatted raw websocket data.